MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-photos.md

 1. Ensure the environment you are using has asset records created in it.
 See [Create asset records](./asset-capture-create-asset.md).
 2. Try selecting **Retry** if prompted in the Assets tab.
-3. If you added the asset records *after* you launched Remote Assist, close the app and relaunch it to pull the latest updates.
+3. If you added the asset records from the model-driven app while Remote Assist was already open on the HoloLens, close the app on HoloLens and relaunch it to pull the latest updates.

 ### Remote Assist says to contact my IT admin in the Assets tab